 It’s Kapee-chee.
-It’s Ben Beetham (guitars, vocals), Eddie Lewis (bass), George Macdonald (drums) and Jack Wilson (vocals, guitars).
+It’s Jack Wilson (guitars, vocals), Ben Beetham (vocals, guitars), Eddie Lewis (bass) and George Macdonald (drums).
 Four twentysomethings with big personalities from Hastings who’ve been making music together for over half their lives, in various configurations.
 Working in pubs, construction, motorcycle trade, anything.
 Driving nightshifts just to keep playing.
-Eight years of non-stop graft.
-“The bands that make it are the ones that don’t give up,” says Eddie.
-“We’ve sacrificed everything.
-Normal jobs, settling down, we put our lives completely on hold for our dreams.”

-After putting out debut album This Time Next Year independently in 2021, the band recently signed their first proper deal for follow-up Here’s What You Could Have Won.
+After putting out their self-produced debut album This Time Next Year independently during lockdown in 2021, the band recently signed their first proper deal for follow-up Here’s What You Could Have Won.
 Deserved reward for all that graft.
-These 11 new songs are an excellent showcase for the band’s bigger, punchier, ‘beat punk’ sound, produced with Dom Craik from Nothing But Thieves.
+These 11 new songs are an excellent showcase for the band’s bigger, punchier, ‘beat punk’ sound, co-produced with Dom Craik from Nothing But Thieves.

 Comeback single New England in January 2022 is their most explicitly political song yet, with a searing guest verse from Bob Vylan.
 It’s a brutal dissection of the xenophobic Little England mentality.
 They followed it with Partygate polemic Party At No. 10, praised by Liam Gallagher on Twitter, which they tried to debut with a busking performance outside the nation’s most infamous rave venue - before being dissuaded by Downing Street’s armed police.
 That won’t stop Kid Kapichi for long, though, as they’re touring the new album around the UK and Europe well into next year.
 Get involved.